 - Public limited companies (PLC)

-- Liability of members – Financial liability of shareholders or guarantors is limited to the fixed nominal value of their shares or guarantees
+- Liability of members – Shareholders’ or guarantors’ financial liability is limited to the fixed nominal value of their shares or guarantees

 - Directors – Powers and responsibilities, procedures for decision making, appointment and termination, remuneration and expenses

-- Decision-making by members – Organisation of general meetings, voting at general meetings, additional decision-making options
+- Decision-making by members – Organisation of general meetings, voting at general meetings, and additional decision-making options

 “The quorum for directors’ meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, and unless otherwise fixed it is two.”

-Naturally, having a minimum of two directors at a general meeting would be impossible in a company that has only one director.
-To fully understand this provision, it should be read in conjunction with Article 7(2), which states:
+Naturally, having at least two directors at a general meeting would be impossible in a company with only one director.
+This provision is clearer when combined with Article 7(2):

 “If –